What Does A Gas Barrier Membrane Do And Why Is It Important?

 How Does Ground Gas Become a Problem?

-When gases like methane or carbon dioxide accumulate, they can enter buildings through cracks or weak points.
-These include service ducts, construction joints, and even small gaps in floors or walls.
-If trapped indoors, they may create severe safety risks for occupants.
+Ground gases can build up in both brownfield and greenfield sites.
+They may originate from natural sources or past land use, including industrial activity or waste disposal.
+When gases like methane or carbon dioxide accumulate, they can enter buildings through cracks or weak points, such as service ducts, construction joints, and even small gaps in floors or walls.
+Trapped indoors, these gases can create severe safety risks.

 The dangers include: